carolinedunn/NCAA-SQL-Exercise/README.md

 * We filtered out for opposing teams that also made 100% of their free throws (unlikely, but we wanted to remove anomalies).
 * We filtered out all games where the team had less than 10 free throw attempts.
 * We sorted by highest percent of free throws made.
-* The table only shows the top 500 games of the highest free throw percentage.
+* The table only includes the top 500 games of the highest free throw percentage.

 6. Click "Run"
 You'll see a table of results appear at the bottom of the screen.
 Now let's take a look at the data, you should see the first 50 rows of data, games with the highest percent free throws.